Sushi Fury

 SOSFakeFlash has no evidence that holding back a negative improves the chances of a refund.
 The opposite has been seen.

 Second, if at all possible, use a credit to make the purchase.
 See this article on SOSFakeFlash: Buying On eBay – MP Players – Memory Cards – USB Flash drives – Why You should Use A Credit Card To Pay And Not Your Bank Account.
-Fortunately I did, but I didn’t have to do a chargeback (probably should’ve though).
-The seller immediately refunded my money after I posted the negative feedback.
+Fortunately I did, but I wasn’t forced to do a chargeback, as the seller immediately refunded my money after I posted the negative feedback.
+(Probably should’ve though just to stick it to him more.)

 What’s a fake USB flash drive and why should anyone care?